by Rob Lundberg

 “Moses said to God, ‘If I come to the people of Israel and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, “What is his name?” what shall I say to them?”
 God said to Moses, “I AM WHO I AM.”
 And He said, “Say to the people of Israel, ‘I AM has sent me to you'” (Exodus 3:13-14).

 God is unlike us.
-We are contingent beings where God is a necessary Being.
-We are dependent beings where God is an independent Being.
+We are contingent beings.
+Our existence was caused to exist.
+God is a necessary Being, who is Uncaused.
+We are dependent beings, where God is an independent Being.
 The universe is contingent.
-God spoke the universe into existence.
+God spoke causing the universe to come into existence.
 This means that all things that have begun to exist are dependent on God for their existence.

 Third and finally there is a problem with the question, “Who made God?
 The word made cannot be said of God.
 For God is the unmade Maker.